-- a) Explain or elaborate on your responses to any of the previous questions. - b) Suggest ways in which the instructor can improve her/his teaching. - c) Suggest ways in which the course can be improved.

-d) Please don't write your name or the instructor's name.
+- a) Explain or elaborate on your responses to any of the previous questions. - b) Suggest ways in which the instructor can improve her/his teaching. - c) Suggest ways in which the course can be improved. - d) Please don't write your name or the instructor's name.

-APPENDIX II-F DISTANCE EDUCATION COURSE EVALUATION
+APPENDIX II-E DISTANCE EDUCATION COURSE EVALUATION

-ourse Name and Number ter and YearInstructor eward uperv ctions: We need your frank and thoughtful comments to help us acknowledge, improve and occasionally the quality of our teaching.
-After the grades are in, your responses will be studied by the instructor and the isor.
+SOLANO COMMUNITY COLLEGE Distance Education Course Evaluation Course Name and Number Semester and YearInstructor Instructions : We need your frank and thoughtful comments to help us acknowledge, improve and occasionally reward the quality of our teaching.
+After the grades are in, your responses will be studied by the instructor and the supervisor.
 As these evaluations are confidential, please do not sign your name on this form.
-After completing the tion, click submit.
-1. What did you find valuable in this course?
+After completing the evaluation, click submit.
+What did you find valuable in this course?
 You might wish to comment, where appropriate, on: the assigned reading and class assignments, the instructor's presentations (clarity, quality of communication, enthusiasm), class discussions, availability of instructor.
 2. What were the course's shortcomings?
 How do you think it might be improved?
 3. What were the instructor's particular strengths and weaknesses in this course?
 4. Considering both the limitations and possibilities of the subject matter and the course, how would you rate the overall teaching effectiveness of the instructor? a.
 Extremely effective b.
 Effective c.
 Moderately effective d.
 Not very effective e.
 Not at all effective.

-APPENDIX III-A 2018-2019 FULL TIME FACULTY SALARY SCHEDULE
+APPENDIX III-A 2023-2024 FULL TIME FACULTY SALARY SCHEDULE